 As we work to create an environmentally sustainable city, Commonwealth, nation and world, the City supports legislation that assists in our efforts to protect and expand our tree canopy and attain clean air and clean waterways.
-The City supports stormwater legislation and funding to plan for and mitigate urban and inland flooding that is often the result of climate change-triggered historic rain events.
+The City supports legislation and funding to plan for and mitigate urban and inland flooding that is often the result of climate change-triggered historic rain events.
+The City supports legislation to increase recycling in the Commonwealth, including container deposit laws to reduce beverage container litter.
 The City supports efforts at the General Assembly to reduce greenhouse gas emissions in the Commonwealth 50% by 2030, including efforts to decarbonize the statewide electricity supply, give communities choice over their electricity supply, and other policy strategies included in the City's Environmental Action Plan 2040.